isomerpages/moe-sengkangsec/pages/School Achievements.md

 Here’s to our ‘Next Breakthrough’!

-**<font size=5>2017</font>**
+**<font size="5">2017</font>**

 ![](/images/School%20Achievement%202%20GIF.gif)

 2017 was a fruitful year for the school.
-Accolades in CCA continued.
-The feather in the cap was when SKSS Girls Guides achieved not only another Unit Gold Award but also a harvest of 4 Guides getting the individual Baden Powell Award.
+Accolades in CCA continued.&nbsp;The feather in the cap was when SKSS Girls Guides achieved not only another Unit Gold Award but also a harvest of 4 Guides getting the individual Baden Powell Award.

 On 12 May 2017, the school had the honour to host a Guinness World Record event with the unwavering support of SKSS’ SAC Vice-Chairman, Dato’ Seri Dr Toh Soon Huat.
-He arranged for one of the school’s community partners, Sian Chay Medical Institution, to hold its Guinness Record Event of the World’s Largest Artificial Flower Bouquet in the school hall.
+He arranged for one of the school’s community partners, Sian Chay Medical Institution, to hold its&nbsp;Guinness Record Event of the World’s Largest Artificial Flower Bouquet in the school hall.

 The record-breaking flower bouquet was made up of a total of 41,249 blooms of carnations, in the shape of a giant heart measuring 13m across and 9.5m in depth.
-Thereafter, the school staff and student volunteers helped to distribute the artificial carnations to mothers in the neighbourhood to celebrate Mothers’ Day.
+Thereafter, the school staff and student volunteers helped to distribute the artificial carnations to mothers in the neighbourhood to celebrate Mothers’ Day.&nbsp;